Project: Space / Gather / Make

 A mini-exhibit about shared machine shops at the Tate Modern

-In autumn 2017, I was asked to curate a mini-exhibit for the Journal of Peer Production at the Tate Modern in October 2017 to explore the sights and sounds of shared machine shops from around the world as part of Art:Work at Tate Exchange.
+In autumn 2017, I collaborated with Tate Digital Learning to curate a mini-exhibit for the Journal of Peer Production at the Tate Modern to explore the sights and sounds of shared machine shops from around the world for Art:Work.

-In thousands of cities, towns and villages – from Japan to Ghana, from the Norwegian Artic Circle to the United Kingdom - open workshop sites are opening up where people can learn how to make things together with mentors, tools and equipment.
-Variously known as makersapces, hackerspaces and FabLabs, these shared machine shops equip users with powerful technologies, providing them with skills, networks, community and new livelihoods.
+In thousands of cities, towns and villages – from Japan to Ghana, from the Norwegian Artic Circle to the United Kingdom - makerspaces are opening up where people can learn how to make things with mentors, tools and equipment.

 More details about the exhibit can be found on the Space / Gather / Make website and on the Tate Exchange summary of the Art:Work week.